 Problem #2: Air conditioner compressor will not start.
 When power is applied to the air conditioning outdoor unit the fan starts, but you hear a sound like the compressor is trying to start, “UGGG”…, for about 5 to 10 seconds and then all you hear is the outdoor condenser fan run.
 The compressor is locked and will not start.
 What is happening is the compressor is trying to start, but because the compressor motor is locked it tries to start for a few seconds and then because of the high amperage being drawn goes off on internal overload.
 The internal overload protects the compressor windings from overheating and burning up.
 I see this many times during the start of the air conditioning season.
 Some compressors just have a hard time starting after sitting all winter long.
-Some compressors are locked up so bad that I can not start (unlock) them and I must tell my customer that they need a new compressor or new air conditioning system.
+Some compressors are locked up so badly that I can not start (unlock) them and I must tell my customer that they need a new compressor or new air conditioning system.
 Many times I can get the compressor started again without having to buy a new compressor or new air conditioning system by using the device that I sell below.
 It is called, “Super-Boost.”
 I keep two or three of these on the truck.
 They have saved many of my customers from having to buy new air conditioning systems.
 Below is a description of the “Super Boost”.
 Please click here if you are interested in seeing the compressor super boost that I recommend.

 The Super-Boost could save you from having to purchase a new air conditioning compressor or system!

 The Supco, Super-Boost has the following features that make it a lifesaver when it comes to air conditioning repair:

-The Supco can save stuck compressor by increasing the compressor’s starting torque by 500%.
+The Supco can save a stuck compressor by increasing the compressor’s starting torque by 500%.

-The Supco, Super-Boost is a solid state relay and hard start capacitor no loose parts or complicated wiring.
+The Supco, Super-Boost is a solid-state relay and hard start capacitor with no loose parts or complicated wiring.
 Just wire it across your run capacitor as shown below:

 On a single capacitor connect as in the picture below.
 On dual capacitor systems just connect between the “C” and “Herm” terminals.